Blog and News

 Perhaps.
 If you’re set on purchasing a BTL then consider some options:

 Secondly, if you’re a basic-rate taxpayer, you *might* avoid this tax trap.
-Although with the way the numbers work, if you earn £40K-something then you might still be caught.
-So for example, if John’s spouse was a lower earner (she’s not) then he might consider gifting the property to her.
+Although with the way the numbers work, basic rate taxpayers CAN still be caught, we have more options available to us.
+So for example, if John’s spouse was a Basic Rate taxpayer (she’s not) then he might consider gifting some or all of the property to her.

 OK, point taken…is there a better way?